 Foresight takes advantages of advances in sensor technology, edge processing, cloud architecture, connectivity, user interface design, and predictive analytics to deliver a next generation product.

-While we focus on the advantages of our system rather than the features and specs of other systems, we’d encourage you to ask 10 questions if you are considering a Health and Usage Monitoring System:
+We encourage you to ask these 10 questions if you are considering a Health and Usage Monitoring System:

 1. Usability – can all member of your team use the system or does it require specialized interpretation from in-house or outside experts?